 Many factors contribute to headaches for both men and women, including family history and age.
 Women, however, often notice a relationship between headaches and hormonal changes.

-The hormones estrogen (ES-truh-jen) and progesterone (pro-JES-tuh-rohn) play key roles in regulating the menstrual cycle and pregnancy and may also affect headache-related chemicals in the brain.
+The hormones estrogen (ES-truh-jen) and progesterone (pro-JES-tuh-rohn), which play key roles in regulating the menstrual cycle and pregnancy, can also affect headache-related chemicals in the brain.

-Having steady estrogen levels may improve headaches, while experiencing estrogen levels that dip or change can make headaches worse.
+Having steady estrogen levels might improve headaches, while having estrogen levels that dip or change can make headaches worse.

-Though fluctuating hormone levels can influence headache patterns, you're not completely at the mercy of your hormones.
+Though changing hormone levels can influence headache patterns, you're not completely at the mercy of your hormones.
 Your doctor can help you treat — or prevent — hormone-related headaches.

 The drop in estrogen just before your period might contribute to headaches.
 Many women with migraines report headaches before or during menstruation.

-Your menstrual-related migraines may be treated in several ways.
+Your menstrual-related migraines can be treated in several ways.
 Proven treatments for migraines are often effective for treating menstrual migraines.
 They include:

 - Ice.
 Hold a cold cloth or an ice pack to the painful area on your head or neck.
 Wrap the ice pack in a towel to protect your skin.

 - Relaxation exercises.
 Try relaxation exercises to lower stress.

 - Biofeedback.
-Biofeedback may improve your headaches by helping you monitor how your body responds to stress.
+Biofeedback might improve your headaches by helping you monitor how your body responds to stress.

 - Over-the-counter pain relievers.
-Your doctor may recommend that you take nonsteroidal anti-inflammatory drugs (NSAIDs), such as naproxen sodium (Aleve) or ibuprofen (Advil, Motrin IB, others).
-These medications may relieve your pain soon after your headache begins.
+Your doctor might recommend that you take nonsteroidal anti-inflammatory drugs (NSAIDs), such as naproxen sodium (Aleve) or ibuprofen (Advil, Motrin IB, others).
+These medications might relieve your pain soon after your headache begins.

 - Triptans.
-Your doctor may prescribe triptans, medications that block pain signals in your brain.
+Your doctor might prescribe these medications that block pain signals in your brain.
 Triptans often relieve pain from your headache within two hours and help control vomiting.

 - Other prescription pain medications.
-Sometimes your doctor may suggest other prescription pain medications, such as dihydroergotamine (D.H.E.
-45).
-These cannot be taken in combination with triptans.
+Sometimes your doctor might suggest other prescription pain medications, such as dihydroergotamine (D.H.E.
+45, Migranal).
+These can't be taken with triptans.

-If you have several debilitating headaches a month, your doctor may recommend preventive treatment with NSAIDs or triptans.
+If you have several debilitating headaches a month, your doctor might recommend preventive treatment with NSAIDs or triptans.

-If your menstrual cycle is regular, it may be most effective to take preventive headache medication starting a few days before your period and continuing through up to two weeks after the start of your period.
+If your menstrual cycle is regular, it can be most effective to take preventive headache medication a few days before your period and continue it through up to two weeks after the start of your period.